gyliu513/langX101/langgraph/plan-and-execute/README.md

 When you run the script, you'll see output like:

 ```
-🚀 LangGraph Plan-and-Execute Demo
+🚀 LangGraph Agentic Workflow Demo
 ==================================================
-🎯 Problem: I need to plan a weekend trip to San Francisco...
+🎯 Problem: what is the hometown of the current Australia open winner?...

 🤔 Planning phase...
 📋 Generated plan: